floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_advanced.md

 To solve this disable the auto-expand replicas feature of the searchguard index and set the number of replicas manually.
 You can also keep the auto-expand replicas feature and set it to "0-n" where n is the number of datanodes-2.

+## Index name migration

+Migrating from the `searchguard` index name to the `.searchguard` index name is relatively easy.
+However, you should test the procedure on a staging cluster before performing it on a production cluster.

+The basic principle of the migration is that Search Guard will prefer to use the `.searchguard` index over the `searchguard` index as soon as it finds it.

+You can use the `sgctl special move-sg-index` command to achive this goal.
+The command does the following:

+- Copy the contents of the `searchguard` index to the new `.searchguard` index
+- Validate that configuration can be successfully loaded from the new index
+- Notify Search Guard of the change

+Immediately after, Search Guard will read and write configuration only from the `.searchguard` index.

+The `sgctl special move-sg-index` command does not delete the old index.
+You need to do this by yourself after you have verified that the migration was successful.